Llanharan Community Council Annual report 2023.2024

 The Council assists with funding for a number of local organisations.

-The Council provides and maintains over 40 bus shelters and benches, looks after over 37 miles of footpaths and bridleways, maintains its open spaces and play areas at Meadow Rise, Llanharan Skateboard park and Mountain Hare, along with the maintenance of the war memorials located on Hillside Avenue (Llanharan) and St Peter’s Churchyard (Brynna), memorial gardens and clocks in Brynna and Llanharan.
+The Council provides and maintains over 40 bus shelters and benches, looks after over 37 miles of footpaths and bridleways, maintains its open spaces and play areas at Meadow Rise, Llanharan Skateboard park and Mountain Hare, along with the war memorials on Hillside Avenue (Llanharan) and St Peter’s Churchyard (Brynna), memorial gardens and clocks in Brynna and Llanharan.

-The Council provides 17 defibrillators around the community for use of life saving.
+The Council provides 19 defibrillators around the community for emergency resuscitation.

-Llanharan thrived during the British Industrial Revolution, with several tin and coal mines in the location providing employment to the village residents.
-The Community benefits through its proximity to the M4 Motorway and railway station.
+Llanharan thrived during the British Industrial Revolution, with several tin and coal mines providing employment to residents.
+The Community benefits from proximity to the M4 Motorway and railway station.
 Community and Town Councils are the most local level of government in England and Wales and are independent of Borough Councils although they maintain a close working relationship.